-You probably expect us to sing our praise to better card security, greater convenience, and accessibility, or the real-time anti-laundering check-ups, but we won’t leave you on such a surface level.
+You probably expect us to sing our praise to the aspects of more secured credit cards, their greater convenience and accessibility, or the real-time anti-laundering check-ups.
+But we won’t leave you on such a surface level.
 Go on with reading the real changes that are to take place in the foreseeable future!

 #1.
 RFID chips everywhere